Hazza Al Mansouri

-Early life and education
+Early life, education, and military career

-Al Mansoori was born on 13 December 1983 in the Abu Dhabi suburb of Al Wathba.
-In his childhood, Hazza loved exploring and watching stars and meteors on dark nights in the desert of Liwa where he spent most of his childhood.
+Al Mansoori was born on 13 December 1983 in the Abu Dhabi suburb of Al Wathba moved with his family to Al-Dhafra in western Abu Dhabi.
+In his childhood, Hazzaa loved exploring and watching stars and meteors on dark nights in the desert of Liwa where he spent most of his childhood.
 He dreamed of being a pilot and loved to read about airplanes and space trips.